SciML/SciMLExpectations.jl/README.md

 The following algorithms are available:

 - `MonteCarlo`: Provides a convenient wrapper to `EnsembleProblem` for computing expectations via Monte Carlo simulation.
 Requires setting `trajectories >1`.
 See the [DifferentialEquations.jl documentation](https://diffeq.sciml.ai/stable/features/ensemble/#) for additional details.
 - `Koopman`: Leverages the Koopman operator to compute the expectation efficiently via quadrature methods.
 This capability is built on top of DifferntialEquations.jl and Quadrature.jl.
 See Quadrature.jl for additional options.
+An Arxiv paper that details this approach is in the works.
+Keep an eye out here for when it is available.

 #### Common Keyword Arguments for `Koopman`
 - `quadalg`: Quadrature algorithm.
 See Quadrature.jl for available algorithms